David-Zvekic/TokensVisible/README.md

 **Super mode is about 25% slower, but with even more improvement to sight-lines

 8. Sight Calculations Cache - boost performance of Foundry on scenes with many walls, tokens or ambient light sources by preserving certain calculations that the base system repeats many times.

+9. Automatic Pan Mode - You can now controll whether automatic pan will re-center the moving token, or simply scroll the view enough to restore the margin at the leading edge.